 Making Arugula Pesto is really super-quick and easy.
 Basically there are two ways to make pesto: using a traditional mortar or an immersion blender.

 If you like to make it as our grandmothers did, I absolutely recommend you to prefer a Granite Mortar.
 This is my choice because the granite is smooth and non-porous, which allows us to grind while preserving the properties of the ingredients, including the perfume.
 Remember to start by pouring arugula, pine nuts, and walnuts first, then pound them together until the leaves are roughly macerated.
-Add a couple of spoon of Parmigiano cheese and pound again.
+Add a couple of spoons of Parmigiano cheese and pound again.
 When the sauce begins to go creamy, start pouring the oil slowly while continuing to pound

 For your rushing days don’t give up, a good Immersion Blender can be terribly helpful to get a perfect pesto in a few minutes.
 Just put ingredients into the cup and start blending.
 Once they are lightly chopped, continue to blend while adding the oil until you get a full-bodied and creamy sauce.